derduher/grunt-bust/README.md

 # grunt-bust

-> replace urls with bustable urls
+> Insert MD5 hash of file into urls referencing that file

 ## Getting Started
 This plugin requires Grunt `~0.4.1`